magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/rpm-installation.md

 ## Step 2.
 Install the gateway using yum

-Install ThingsBoard IoT Gateway as package and run it as daemon uses the following command:<br><br>
+Install IoT Hub IoT Gateway as package and run it as daemon uses the following command:<br><br>

 ```bash
 sudo yum install -y ./python3-thingsboard-gateway.rpm